kjmtaylor22/cwl-cats/README.md

 # cwl-cats
 Work for CWL lab

-Each branch from 'master' is an individual project, associated with a particular publication.
+Each branch directory is an individual project, associated with a particular publication.
 The raw sequence data for these projects is save to the Sequence Read Archive (https://www.ncbi.nlm.nih.gov/sra).

 The functions used for each project are saved with the project files (so you don't need to find and download them individually).